Ukraine hails U.S. military aid as cease-fire said to falter

 KYIV, Ukraine (AP) — Ukraine’s president is praising the United States for including tank-killing armored vehicles in its latest multibillion-dollar package of military aid, saying they are “exactly what is needed” for Ukrainian troops locked in combat against Russian forces.

-Officials, meanwhile, said it was unclear whether Moscow was abiding by a unilateral 36-hour cease-fire for Orthodox Christmas that Ukraine has denounced as a ploy.
+Ukrainian officials denounced the unilateral 36-hour truce as a ploy and said it appeared to have been ignored by some of Moscow’s forces pressing ahead with the nearly 11-month invasion.

+Russia’s Defense Ministry insisted Saturday that its forces along the 1,100-kilometer (684-mile) front line were observing the cease-fire but returned fire when attacked.

-The latest multi-billion dollar package of U.S. military assistance announced Friday by the White House was the biggest to date for Kyiv.
+The latest package of U.S. military assistance was the biggest to date for Kyiv.
 For the first time, it included Bradley armored vehicles — known as tank-killers because of the anti-tank missiles they fire.

 In his nightly televised address on Friday, Ukraine President Volodymyr Zelenskyy called it “a very powerful package.”